Seven Things You Can Do to Prevent Your Skin from Aging

 While people with Caucasian skin definitely should avoid direct exposure to the midday sun, short periods of exposure to the early morning sun is soothing and mild on the skin, and allows even very sensitive skin to absorb necessary Vitamin D. The Council of Maharishi Ayurveda Physicians recommends avoiding long exposure to the sun whenever you are angry, hungry or emotionally upset, as these factors increase heat in the body and make the skin more sensitive to sun damage.
 At these times it's important to protect yourself by wearing a hat and sunglasses.
 People with more Pitta in their body should always take care to protect themselves from the midday sun.
 It's also a good idea to cool the body from the inside if your skin is very photosensitive.
 Eating green leafy vegetables and fruits such as raisins, pears, apples, and pomegranates, for instance, will help nourish and restore balance to the skin.

-Amla Berry, available as a supplement called Premium Amla Berry and also contained in Amrit, is also an excellent anti-oxidant and rasayana for the skin.
+Amla Berry, available as a supplement called Premium Amla Berry and also contained in Amrit, is also an excellent antioxidant and rasayana for the skin.
 Cooking your food with a skin-protecting spice mixture to stimulate digestion but not overheat your skin helps.
 Sauté equal parts turmeric, coriander, fennel and cumin in ghee and add it to your vegetables and grains.
-Even in winter people with photosensitive skin should avoid eating too much ginger, garlic, aesofetida (hing), red chilies or any types of hot peppers if you are sensitive to the sun.
+Even in winter, people with photosensitive skin should avoid eating too much ginger, garlic, aesofetida (hing), red chilies or any types of hot peppers if you are sensitive to the sun.

 Harsh chemicals in your shampoo, skin products, or soaps irritate the skin.
 They cause Bhrajaka Pitta, the subdosha of Pitta that governs absorption and enzymatic changes of the skin, to become overworked and overheated.
 A strong preservative or antibacterial agent in skin-care products, for instance, kills harmful bacteria but at the same time destroys enzymes that trigger absorption and lubrication.
 The result might be permanent dry patches, oversensitive skin, or susceptibility to sun damage.
 Even synthetic aromas in skin products can be irritating because they affect your emotions.
-For this reason, all shampoos, skin care products, and soaps made by Maharishi Ayurveda Products International are free of sodium laurel sulfate, which dries and irritates the hair and skin; and other chemicals which can be carcinogenic, or cause skin rashes and other allergic reactions.
+For this reason, all skin care products and soaps made by Maharishi Ayurveda Products International are free of sodium laurel sulfate, which dries and irritates the hair and skin; and are also free of other chemicals which can be carcinogenic, or cause skin rashes and other allergic reactions.
 Maharishi Ayurveda products contain all-natural ingredients and are designed to balance and nourish all seven layers of the skin.

-It's also essential to avoid eating chemicals in your food—buy organic foods whenever possible.
+It's also essential to avoid eating chemicals in your food — buy organic foods whenever possible.
 Eat fresh, organic, unprocessed, unpackaged foods for the healthiest skin.
 Chemicals, preservatives, and additives in foods accumulate in the liver and kidneys, and many of them mix with sweat and are released through the skin.
 When sweat mixes with the toxic chemicals in foods, it creates foul or strong body odor.
 Another source of harsh chemicals can be your water.
 If your water is chlorinated or contains pesticides and chemical fertilizers from nearby farms, it can cause imbalance in all the layers of the skin and result in irritation and drying.
 It's worth investing in a reverse osmosis water filter for drinking and a shower unit for bathing, to hydrate your skin with the purest water.

 Eat for your skin type